engrhamzaaliimran/meta-aws-iot/README.md

 # Introduction
-This Recipe installs AWSIoTPythonSDK 1.4.7 (which is the latest version) and its dependencies, including pyOpenSSL (19.1.0).
-Note that there are some other AWSIoTPythonSDK dependencies, but their recipes already exist and are part of OpenEmbedded.
+This Recipe installs AWSIoTPythonSDK 1.4.7 (which is the latest version) and its dependency, pyOpenSSL (19.1.0).
+Note that there are some other dependencies of AWSIoTPythonSDK but their recipes already exist and are part of OpenEmbedded.

-## Usage Procedure
+## Utilization

 Clone repository to your layers directory.